calebewhite/marketing-lead-optimization/README.md

 ## 💡 Takeaways
 - Predictive modeling can transform underperforming campaigns into profitable ones.
 - Even modest targeting improves ROI and reduces wasted marketing spend.
-- The same workflow can be adapted for email, digital ads, or direct mail campaigns.
+- The same workflow can be adapted for email, digital ads or direct mail campaigns.

 ---

 ## 🧱 Next Steps
-- Integrate cost-sensitive learning for better budget optimization.
+- Integrate model into campaign workflow.
 - Automate model retraining with new campaign data.
 - Extend to multi-channel marketing analysis.